richardthorp/Festival-Faces/README.md

 2. To the right of the screen, click on the 'github-pages' under the 'Enviroments' heading.

 3. Click on the 'View Deployment' button to the right of the screen.
 This will launch the website with the link which can now be used by anyone to view it.

+###### Forking the Repositary
+If you wish to work on this project within your own repositary, it can be forked using the following proccess:

+1. Log in to your GitHub account on the GitHub website.

+2. Using the search bar in the top left of the screen, search for 'richardthorp/Festival-Faces'.

+3. Click on the search result and then click on the 'Fork' button to the right of the screen, above the list of files and folders.

+4. The repositary is now 'forked' and saved in your own repositary.

 <a name="credits"></a>